davidfrantz/force/docs/source/components/lower-level/level1/index.rst

 **Figure.** FORCE Level 1 Archiving Suite (L1AS) workflow.

 The main difference is that Landsat data need to be downloaded manually, while Sentinel-2 images are automatically retrieved by FORCE.
-On successful ingestion, the image is appended to a file queue, which controls Level 2 processing.
+On successful ingestion, the image is appended to a :ref:`queue`, which controls Level 2 processing.
 The file queue is a text file that holds the full path to the image, as well as a processing-state flag.
 This flag is either ``QUEUED`` or ``DONE``, which means that it is enqueued for Level 2 processing or was already processed and will be ignored next time.